jddunn/tenets/README.md

 [![codecov](https://codecov.io/gh/jddunn/tenets/graph/badge.svg?token=YOUR_TOKEN)](https://codecov.io/gh/jddunn/tenets)
 [![Documentation](https://img.shields.io/badge/docs-latest-brightgreen.svg)](https://tenets.dev/docs)

 **tenets** automatically finds and builds the most relevant context from your codebase.
-Instead of manually copying files or searching for documentation, tenets intelligently aggregates exactly what you need for debugging, building features, or coding with AI assistants.
-Works with any codebase but best with Git repos.
+Instead of manually copying files or grepping with complex regex, tenets intelligently aggregates exactly what you need for debugging, building features, or coding with AI assistants.
+Works with any directory of files but best with Git repos.

-## What is tenets?
+## Core Features

 Intelligent context aggregation that: